Spoiled brat face – random girl on the internet, but I’m gonna try to get one of me…

-It’s Wednesday night, so the story continues.
+It’s Wednesday night, so this series continues.

 Picking up from last week – I didn’t tell my dad that doctors were going into my heart again.